 May I challenge you to undertake spiritual growth goal setting this year?
 I know it won't be easy or popular, but I do believe that it is Biblical and necessary for your faith to increase.
 I'll be joining you in this challenge!

-If you're ready to go into 2017 with deliberate plans for spiritual growth but still feel as though you need more help, I would love to recommend Arabah Joy's Grace Goals.
-Arabah Joy is an amazing Christian blogger who has really encouraged me in my writing.
+If you're ready to go into this new year with deliberate plans for spiritual growth but still feel as though you need more help, I would love to recommend Arabah Joy's Grace Goals.
+Arabah Joy is a fantastic Christian blogger who has really encouraged me in my writing.
 She's put together an amazing, Biblical resource to help you set the goals that God wants you to set all while keeping grace in mind.
-Even better is that this resource is reasonably priced - just $15 (that said, I completely understand if that doesn't fit into your budget right now).
+Even better is that this resource is reasonably priced (that said, I completely understand if that doesn't fit into your budget right now).
 If you think this might be a good fit for you, just click here to learn more.

 If this opportunity isn't for you, no worries.
 You don't need anything more than a prayerful heart and your Bible in order to set spiritual goals for this next year.

 Are you feeling brave?
 I'd welcome you to share one of your spiritual goals in the comments!
-Here's to a faith-filled 2017!
+Here's to a faith-filled new year!